 Since then, I’ve not been faithful.
 I’ve continued to switch salons and stylists often – it’s like a bad breakup that’s left me with commitment issues.
-(My hair enjoys mirroring my love life).
 As I tend to book appointments last-minute, I’m usually agreeing to whoever’s available –much to the dismay of stylists recognising me.
 My cheeks flame red when an old stylist catches my eye; I’m cheating at their work place.

 To stop this awkwardness happening, I decided to try somewhere new.
-I found and booked the salon online; boutique and quaint with cottage style windows and low ceilings.
+I found and booked a salon online; boutique and quaint with cottage style windows and low ceilings.
 At the reception desk, I had to apologise for typing my middle name in the surname column.
 Then, I had to explain a second error, selecting just a blow-dry when I needed a haircut.
-My stylist looked horrified at the thought of styling my ratty tails – they grew so long I’m sure they had babies.
+My stylist looked horrified at the thought of styling my ratty tailts.

 My stylist stares at me in disgust.
 The judgement on her face soon turns to delight, realising I’m the perfect candidate for selling.
 In a hurry she rushes and grabs a mix of products my “really dry” hair needs.
 I’ve tried each one, though I know she wouldn’t believe me.
 She’d think: “This girl with horrid hair couldn’t have bought every luxury treatment we offer”.